senaite/senaite.health/src/senaite/health/tests/doctests/Patients.rst

     >>> api.create(patients, "Patient")
     Traceback (most recent call last):
     [...]
-    AttributeError: 'NoneType' object has no attribute '_setObject'
+    AttributeError: 'NoneType' object has no attribute 'manage_pasteObjects'

 If we create a Patient inside an External Client, the object is automatically transitioned to "active" status: